srcfoundry/kinesis/README.md

 <br/>

 ### Dynamic HTTP URI
 The framework dynamically creates HTTP URIs' for all exported methods within a component, which resemble an HTTP handler function ```func (w http.ResponseWriter, r *http.Request)```.
-At the time of initializing a component, HTTP URIs' are derived from the component type and added to a HTTP handler map, maintained within the parent container, for purpose of forwarding HTTP requests.
+At the time of initializing a component, HTTP URIs' are derived from the component type and added to a HTTP handler map, maintained within the root container, for purpose of forwarding HTTP requests.
 Corresponding HTTP handler entries are removed in the event a component is being stopped and teared down.

 To activate the HTTP server and expose components as HTTP endpoints, build or run with build tag ```-tags=http```
 <br/>